1980s Vintage Computers

 Tuscan advert

-I have made contact with a few other Tuscan owners, and we now have a Yahoo group http://groups.yahoo.com/neo/groups/tuscans100/info.
-New members are welcome, please email me if you would like to join.
+I made contact with a few other Tuscan owners, and we used to have a Yahoo group http://groups.yahoo.com/neo/groups/tuscans100/info.
+As Yahoo groups was closed down we lost contact, please email me if you have one of these machines..

 Here are some photos of my machine: